att-ar/mit-ocw-problem-sets/README.md

 # MIT Open Courseware

-All solutions were written in the template files given in the Exercise Files of the respective course.
+All solutions were written in the template files given in the **Assignments** section of each respective course.
 The content was distributed under a Creative Commons License by MIT.
 The original template file names were preserved in their respective course.

 My implementation of a possible solution to problem sets for certain Course-6 courses on MIT OCW